 For example, if you have diabetes, or if you had pre-eclampsia in a previous pregnancy, you will need closer monitoring than usual during the pregnancy.
 If you have social or family problems such as domestic violence then you may need special help.

 - Weight and height.
 Early on in the pregnancy your doctor or midwife will check your weight and height.
 This is to see if you are significantly underweight or overweight which may increase the risk of developing problems during pregnancy.
-Usually, after then your weight or height need not be measured again during pregnancy.

 - Assessing the growth of the baby.
 This is done by a midwife or doctor during routine antenatal checks.
 They use a tape to measure from the top of the growing womb (uterus) to the bone at the bottom of your tummy (pubic bone).
 If need be, an ultrasound scan can more accurately keep an eye on growth if it does not seem to be progressing normally.